splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Use metric classes
 ===================

-By default, the navigator table view displays a subset of metrics and KPIs used to monitor the performance of your instances.
-You can customize the table view by using predefined metric classes, which are groupings of related metrics and KPIs useful for troubleshooting specific aspects of your deployment.
+By default, some navigators display a multi-metric table view with a subset of metrics and KPIs used to monitor the performance of your instances.
+You can customize the multi-metric table view by using predefined metric classes, which are groupings of related metrics and KPIs useful for troubleshooting specific aspects of your deployment.

-To use a predefined metric class, select a navigator.
-In the table view, select the :guilabel:`Metric class` drop-down menu to apply a metric class.
+If predefined metric classes are available for the navigator, you can use the :guilabel:`Metric class` drop-down menu in the table view to apply a predefined metric class and customize your view.

+The :guilabel:`Metric class` drop-down menu only appears if the navigator has predefined metric classes.
 For more information on the available predefined metric classes, see :ref:`predefined-metric-classes`.

 View global data links
 -----------------------